thkuo/CompositeDatatypeTree/README.md

           ├── gpa.var.aln # the gene presence/absence alignment
           ├── nuc_tr.nwk # the nucleotide tree
           └── cd_tr.nwk # the composite datatype tree
-    ├── Klebsiella # methods and results of the Klebsiella pneumoniae dataset ├── bin/
+    ├── Klebsiella/ # methods and results of the Klebsiella pneumoniae dataset ├── bin/
             ├── paper_figs.html # the visualizations with R
             ├── transmission_ana/ # the BEAST2 and TransPhylo methods